Please note that the website might not function correctly using an outdated browser. We recommend updating your browser or using another one.

 Topdanmark also works with several suppliers to ensure the best possible service for the company’s customers and to get access to supplies for its own use.
 Topdanmark wants to establish trusting and professional collaboration with its suppliers, with a focus on quality and sustainability.
 Irresponsible conduct in the supply chain, such as non-compliance with the principles of the UN Global Compact, is not only incompatible with Topdanmark’s policies, but it can also damage the company’s reputation and consequently revenue.
 To counter this risk, Topdanmark has an ESG programme for suppliers, including a supplier Code of Conduct.

 At Topdanmark, human rights violations are reported either directly to HR or via the whistleblowing system.

-Hastings also makes sure that its employment policies, process and practices are compliant with UK law and that its employees and their leaders recognize their individual responsibility to understand and adhere to agreed practices and standards of conduct and governance.
+Hastings ensures that its employment policies, processes, and practices are compliant with UK law and that its employees and their leaders recognise their individual responsibility to understand and adhere to agreed practices and standards of conduct and governance.
 The company provides appropriate and ongoing training to all employees to support this.

-Regarding employee relations, Mandatum Life has HR policies and procedures in place safeguarding human rights-related matters.
-Mandatum Life emphasizes equality in all its actions and policies and monitors the gender distribution in management positions.
-Equality issues are part of the Mandatum Life Way guide given to all new employees as part of onboarding.
+Regarding employee relations, Mandatum has HR policies and procedures in place safeguarding human rights-related matters.
+Mandatum emphasises equality in all its actions and policies and monitors the gender distribution in management positions.
+Equality issues are part of the Mandatum Way guide given to all new employees as part of onboarding.
 Discrimination issues are monitored, for example, through the Great Place to Work survey, which is sent to all employees annually.

-More information in Sampo Group’s Corporate Responsibility report, p.
-47.
+More information in Sampo Group’s Sustainability Report.